jakubsob/jakubsob.github.io/src/content/blog/test-doubles-taxonomy/index.md

 You might call them all “mock”.

 Mock the database.
 Mock the API.
 Mock the function.
-The word becomes a catch-all for any test double — any object you substitute for a real dependency in a test.
+The word becomes a catch-all for any test double, any object you substitute for a real dependency in a test.
 Lumping them together makes it harder to choose the right tool, and the wrong choice leads to brittle, misleading tests.

-There are five distinct types.
-Each has a specific job.
-Knowing the difference is how you stop writing tests that lie to you.
+There are five distinct types, each with a specific job.
+Knowing which is which is how you stop writing tests that mislead.

 ## The code under test